-Questions for this course can be emailed to the instructor at joy.tanji@chaminade.edu.
+Questions for this course can be emailed to the instructor.
 Online, in-person, and phone conferences can be arranged.
-Response time will be two (2) to three (3) days at the most.
+Response time will take place up to 2 days.

-Cell Phones, Tablets, and Laptops
+Cell phones, tablets, and laptops

 Out of consideration for your classmates, please set your cell phone to silent mode during class.
 Students are encouraged to bring laptops or tablets to class as the instructor will assign online activities and readings that will require the use of a laptop or tablet.
 Laptops and tablets should not be misused, such as checking distracting websites.
 Use your best judgment and respect your classmates and instructor.